MadhanBlastz/NeuralForge-Multi-Agent-AI-System/README.md

   • Definition of Done
 ```

-This single document becomes the **north star** for all 11 downstream agents.
+This project becomes the **north star** for all 11 downstream agents.

 ---